-5.4.2 Review of the mapping tool - visitor
+Review of the mapping tool - visitor

 All visitors undertaking the visit will be required to review the evidence prior to the visit.
-The MM project officer will disseminate the information to the visitors.
+The GOsC QA Visit Manager will disseminate the information to the visitors.
 This will be accessible via a secure SharePoint folder.